Projectivity of Moduli Spaces in the Higher-Rank DT/PT Correspondence: Introduction

-\begin{thm} Let $(X,H)$ be a polarized, smooth, projective threefold over $\C$, let $v \in \Kn(X)$ be a class of positive rank, and let $Z$ be a PT-stability function on $(X,H)$. \begin{enumerate}[(a)] \item There is a globally generated line bundle on the moduli stack $\cM^{\mathrm{PT}}_Z(v)$ of PT-semistable objects of class $v$ on $X$ whose sections separate $\mu$-stable reflexive sheaves. \item Furthermore, if $\rk(v)$ and $H^2\ch_1(v)$ are coprime, and $U = \td_X$ in the definition of $Z$, then the coarse moduli space $\rM^{\mathrm{PT}}_Z(v)$ of PT-stable objects is projective. \end{enumerate} \end{thm}
+\begin{thm} Let $(X,H)$ be a polarized, smooth, projective threefold over $\C$, and let $v \in \Kn(X)$ be a class of positive rank such that $\rk(v)$ and $H^2\ch_1(v)$ are coprime. \begin{enumerate}[(a)] \item The coarse moduli space $\rM^{\mathrm{PT}}_Z(v)$ of PT-stable objects is projective for any PT-stability function $Z$ on $(X,H)$. \item Assume that $X$ is a projective threefold of Picard rank $1$ admitting double-tilt Bridgeland stability conditions.
+Then the Bridgeland moduli space $\rM_{\overline{\sigma}}(v)$ is projective for a stability condition $\overline{\sigma} \in \Stab(X)$ on the wall separating the Gieseker and PT chambers. \end{enumerate} \end{thm}

+We begin our study with some general results that do not require the coprime assumption.
+In \cref{sect:moduli spaces}, we introduce a quasi-compact algebraic stack $\cM_X(v)$, which contains both the stack $\cM^{\mathrm{Gss}}_H(v)$ of $H$-Gieseker-semistable sheaves and the stack $\cM^{\mathrm{PT}}_Z(v)$ of PT-semistable objects.
+We prove in \cref{thm:SemiAmple} the existence of a \textit{semiample} determinantal line bundle $\cL_1$ on $\cM_X(v)$, and then describe in \cref{subsect:SeparationResult} the extent to which its sections separate points.
+A key ingredient here is provided by the Mehta-Ramanathan type restriction theorems \cite{mehta1982semistable,mehta1984restriction,pavel2022restriction}.
+This restriction method originates from the works of Le Potier \cite{le1992fibre} and J. Li \cite{li1993algebraic}, who employed it to construct an algebro-geometric analogue of the Donaldson-Uhlenbeck compactification.
+In our case, we prove that the restriction of a $\C$-point of $\cM_X(v)$ (and in particular of a PT-semistable object) to a general surface $D \in |aH|$ of sufficiently large degree is isomorphic to a Gieseker-semistable sheaf.
+This, in turn, makes it possible to construct determinantal $\theta$-sections of $\cL_1$ using the results of Álvarez-Cónsul and King \cite[Section 7]{alvarez2007functorial}.

-In the absence of GIT, we employ stack-theoretic techniques to analyze the positivity of explicit determinantal line bundles on the stack $\cM^{\mathrm{PT}}_Z(v)$.
-We prove in \cref{globgen} the existence of a semiample line bundle $\cL_2$ on $\cM^{\mathrm{PT}}_Z(v)$, and then describe in \cref{fiberdescription} the extent to which its sections separate points, showing part (a).
-We then proceed to improve the positivity of $\cL_2$ by twisting it with two additional determinantal line bundles $\cL_1$ and $\cL_0$, in a manner analogous to a construction in the classical theory of Gieseker moduli spaces \cite[Section 8]{HL}.
-Indeed, when the rank and degree are coprime, we show in \cref{thm:MainAmpleness} that a positive linear combination of $\cL_2$, $\cL_1$, and $\cL_0$ descends to an \textit{ample} line bundle on the coarse moduli space $\rM^{\mathrm{PT}}_Z(v)$ of PT-stable objects, thus establishing part (b).
+However, the line bundle $\cL_1$ does not separate the $\C$-points of $\cM^{\mathrm{PT}}_Z(v)$ (nor those of $\cM^{\mathrm{Gss}}_H(v)$).
+We improve its positivity by twisting it with another determinantal line bundle $\cL_0$, in a manner analogous to the construction for the Gieseker moduli space \cite[Section 8]{HL}.
+Indeed, when the rank and degree are coprime, we show in \cref{thm:MainAmpleness} that a positive linear combination of $\cL_1$ and $\cL_0$ descends to an \textit{ample} line bundle on the coarse moduli space $\rM^{\mathrm{PT}}_Z(v)$ of PT-stable objects, thus establishing part (a).